 - Frictionless data enrichment: This will let you know more about users without asking for official documents.
 The software analyzes digital footprints to give you an idea of who you are dealing with.

 - Document verification: The software will be able to determine if the ID is valid, fake, or stolen.
-Different software have different data sources and methods for checking that information.
+Different software has different data sources and methods for checking that information.

 - Pay as you go pricing: Ideally, you want your KYC software prices to scale along with your usage.
 No point in spending thousands of dollars a month if you have a very low volume of applications.